fluxrider/playlist_shuffle/README.md

 What becomes annoying are the looping boundaries, where an entry may be seen as soon as the next, or as far as a full pass.

-As mentionned in *Related Works*, this is how VLC, Windows Media Player and iTunes mostly work, sometime with a quick hack to prevent the same song twice in a row, but nothing more.
+As mentioned in *Related Works*, this is how VLC, Windows Media Player and iTunes mostly work, sometime with a quick hack to prevent the same song twice in a row, but nothing more.

 ```C
 uint32_t next() {